 Our range of spare parts and accessories to suit Off Road Drift II Go Karts.
 A variety of parts for many models of Go Karts

-Note this is for a RED coloured Go Kart with latest EPA engine & torque Converter
+Note this is for a BLUE Go Kart with latest EPA engine & torque converter

 Box Dimensions 85 kg 110 cm x 98 cm x 53 cm

 Centrifugal Dry Clutch 10 tooth sprocket, fits a 19 mm shaft, diameter 110 mm, Length of centre shaft bush 59 mm and the internal clutch springs can be replaced